-Still get technology: While used cars won’t have cutting edge technology, buy something a year old and you’ll still get lots of new features.
+Still get the technology: While used cars won’t have cutting-edge technology, buy something a year old and you’ll still get lots of new features.
 That does mean not having the very latest technology but you won’t be far behind.

 Cons of Buying a Used Car

-Less warranty: New cars can come with many years’ warranty and free servicing.
-Most used cars will come with 3-6 month’s warranty at the most.
+Less warranty: New cars can come with many years of warranty and free servicing.
+Most used cars will come with a 3-6 month warranty at the most.
 There are other warranty options available though.

 No incentives: There are usually few dealer or manufacturer incentives for used cars.
 Dealerships may offer special deals but the best will be reserved for new models.